Yara-ib/Portfolio-Project/README.md

 #### 4. Admins
 * Add, delete & update Products.
-* Delete Any kind of Account.
+* Delete or Ban Any kind of Account.
+* Get List of Users, Service Providers, and Bloggers.
+* Update the username & email for Users, Service Providers, and Bloggers.

 ________________________________________________________